Law: Case Law

 What is Case Law?

 Case Law is the body of Law set out in judicial decisions.
 Case Law means court decisions and judicial decisions or judgements in cases.
 Case Law is a primary source of legal research.
-Understanding how to find case law is an important part of your legal study and research which you will need to draw in legal practice.

-Finding Judgements in Law Reports
+Finding Case Judgements - Law Reports

 Law Reports publish the judgements in cases.
 A law Report citation provides the information you need to find the case judgement.